-Every week, pastors write and deliver a sermon to their congregation.
-And mere hours after they finish preaching, they begin writing a new sermon for next Sunday.
+Every week, pastors research, study, write, and deliver a sermon to their congregation.
+Every week.
+Then, just mere hours after they finish this process, they begin writing a new sermon for the very next Sunday.

-It’s a rinse and repeat cycle that can be greatly under appreciated.
+It’s a rinse and repeat cycle that can be greatly undervalued.

 While preaching is one of the most public aspects of a pastor’s duties, it’s not the only thing they do.
-Pastors usually oversee a slew of other responsibilities in addition to preaching.
-Leading and managing while still carving out time to write the next sermon can be a daunting task.
+Pastors usually oversee a slew of other responsibilities, leading and managing while still carving out time to write their next sermon.

-It’s like writing a college term paper every week on a particular subject.
-Even more than that, the paper has to be presented to a diverse audience of people every week.
-How does a pastor make his/her sermon palatable to the single mother with no Bible background, the old Sunday school couple, and everyone else in between?
+Think of it like this.
+Writing a sermon is like writing a college term paper every week on a particular subject.
+Beyond just the physical task of writing the paper, the message has to be presented to a diverse audience of people every week.
+How does a pastor make his/her sermon palatable to the single mother with no Bible background, the senior Sunday school couple, and everyone else in between?

 Can you imagine writing and presenting 40 college term papers in one year?
 And doing this while still carrying all of your other responsibilities?

 Preaching is largely a solo sport.
-This applies not only to the actual presentation of the message but also on the preparation of it as well.
+This applies not only to the actual presentation of the message, but to the preparation of it as well.
 While some larger churches have the resources and personnel to assist the sermon prep, most pastors do not have the luxury of help.